 Nutrition

-A healthy dairy goat can produce up to 16 cups of goat's milk a day.
-It's easier to digest than cow's milk and is an excellent source of calcium, protein, and other essential nutrients.
+A healthy dairy goat can produce up to 16 cups of milk a day.
+Goat milk is easy to digest and is an excellent source of calcium, protein, and other essential nutrients.

 When you give to the World Vision Fund, you’ll help meet critical needs both today and tomorrow — equipping and empowering generations to rise above poverty and build futures once thought unimaginable.